Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/qrd.rst

 ============
 QR decomposition, is a decomposition of a matrix :math:`A` into a product of an orthogonal matrix :math:`Q` and an upper triangular matrix :math:`R`.

-This API shown a very high performance design of QRD in Versal device.
-For complex float 1024*256 matrix, this design could achieve 790+ GFLOPS on VCK190.
+This API shows a high performance design of QRD in Versal device.
+For complex float 1024*256 matrix, this design can achieve 790+ GFLOPS on VCK190.

-For DSP performance, near 100% sustained to peak performance is achieved.
+For DSP performance, nearly 100% sustained to peak performance is achieved.

 This design structure is highly scalable.
 In the smaller dimension of 256*64, resources and performance are linearly related to the case of 1024*256.